 Bowel cancer is the second largest cause of cancer death in the UK, after lung cancer.
 Almost 100 people in this country are diagnosed with bowel cancer and 45 die from the disease every day.

 The good news is that around two-thirds of bowel cancer cases could be prevented by changes to lifestyle.
 We can all make choices that will reduce our risk of the disease, such as taking plenty of exercise, maintaining a healthy body weight and eating a healthy diet.

 Every week, around half a million people bet in William Hill’s high street betting shops.
 Among them are people at risk of developing bowel cancer - and their fathers, sons, wives, sisters and friends.
-In April, William Hill will be using our UK-wide network – with homes in 2,370 communities – to help the Fund increase awareness of bowel cancer.
+This April, William Hill will be using our UK-wide network – with homes in thousands of communities – to help the Fund increase awareness of bowel cancer.

-And on 22 April, our shop and office teams will come together for Football Shirt Friday to help the Fund kick off its 50th anniversary celebrations.
-For £2 each, we’ll be encouraging colleagues and customers to wear their shirt with pride and help us raise £100,000 to put the Fund well on track to achieve its £500,000 goal for this anniversary year.
+And on 28 April, our shop and office teams will come together for Football Shirt.
+For £2 each, we’ll be encouraging colleagues and customers to wear their shirt with pride and help us raise £100,000 to put the Fund well on track to achieve its £500,000 goal for this year.